Custom implementations: Get started without using the Coveo app for Shopify

 Developer

-Unless you have a specific reason not to use the Coveo AI Search & Discovery application, we recommend doing so because it handles a lot of the complexity for you, notably regarding indexation and even tracking.
+Unless you have a specific reason not to use the Coveo AI Search & Discovery app, we recommend doing so because it handles a lot of the complexity for you, notably regarding indexation and even tracking.

 If you don’t want to use the app and would rather create a custom implementation, refer to the generic Coveo for Commerce setup guide.
 This article provides recommendations to help you carry out such an implementation in the context of Shopify.